QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/asymmetric/index.md

 <div class="row row-cols-md-2"><div>

-Merkle-Hellman knapsack problem is one of the earliest public-key algorithm 🐣.
+Merkle-Hellman knapsack problem is one of the earliest public-key algorithms 🐣.
 The private key is a super-increasing knapsack problem, while the public key is the private key transformed enough so that it becomes a knapsack problem.

 <details class="details-n">
 <summary>Knapsack problem</summary>

-The most know bag/knapsack problem is the **0-1 knapsack problem**.
+The most well-known bag/knapsack problem is the **0-1 knapsack problem**.
 You got a "bag/Knapsack" of numbers <small>(ex: 23, 5, 11, 2, 55)</small>.
 Your message is made of `0`, and `1`, and using this method `1` means you picked something from the bag, `0` means you didn't.
 Then, make the sum of the numbers you picked in the bag to create the **cipher**.
 Note that you **will have to split the message into groups** having the size of the knapsack.

 * **Knapsack**: $2, 5, 11, 23, 55$ (up to you, size=6)
 * **Message**: $1100111001 = 11001\ 10001$ (group of 6)